You do the worst things for your back every day, and anyone with back problems knows what activities and habits are hazardous.

-The third most common reason for surgery and the fifth most common reason for being hospitalized is back pain.
+Back pain is the third most common reason for surgery and the fifth most common reason for being hospitalized.

-Between 80% to 90% of people will suffer from back pain to a level that it forces you to change what you do during the day.
+Between 80% to 90% of people will suffer back pain to a level that forces them to change what they do during the day.

 The stats are shocking.

 Now, there are four things that we all do that increase the risk of getting back pain and prolonging our back pain.